tildeleb/dedup/README.md

 dedup
 =====
+*original written in about an hour on plane from SFO->EWR 7-23-15*

-Scan directories and identify duplicate files by size and/or hash.
+Scan directories and identify duplicate directories or files by hash with qualifying name or size threshold.

+For speed large files only have the beginning and end hashed.

-First cut, not much error checking and no flags at this point.
+First cut, not much error checking, needs much work.

-**written in about an hour on plane from SFO->EWR 7-23-15**